Child standing on viewing platform overlooking a waterfall within the trees

 Aysgill is a fabulous waterfall in the Yorkshire Dales, which is located just outside of Gayle on the outskirts of Hawes.
 This circular walk starts and ends in Hawes where you’ll find the park, the Wensleydale Cheese factory and the Dales Countryside museum too!

-So a walk…. with BONUS FUN!
+So a walk…. with BONUS FUN for EVERYONE!

-Route Update April 2024:
+Route Update September 2024:

 It has been drawn to our attention as of 18/4/2024 that the path next to Aysgill Force is extremely muddy and slippery after the last 18 months of unprecedented rainfall.
-Given the muddy area is next to the steep unguarded drop next to the falls it’s not advisable to walk this given the current extreme conditions.
+Given the muddy area is next to the steep unguarded drop near to the falls it’s not advisable to walk this given the current extreme conditions.

 If you wish to choose another walk in the area, you can find all of our Wensleydale Walks on our dedicated page.